Azure Newsletter: May 2017

 Azure Friday’s Scott Hanselman learns about Azure Active Directory Identity Protection, which uses the same technologies and machine learning capabilities Microsoft does to help protect Microsoft account identities.
 Watch it now.

 Introducing Azure IoT Edge

 Azure IoT Edge delivers cloud capabilities to the edge.
 It provides easy orchestration between code and services, so they flow securely between cloud and edge to distribute intelligence across IoT devices.
 You can easily integrate Azure and third-party services, or augment existing services to create a custom IoT application with your own business logic.
-You get the best of both worlds with devices that can act locally based on the data they generate, while also taking advantage of the cloud to configure, deploy, and manage them securely and at scale.
+You get the best of both worlds with devices which can act locally based on the data they generate, while also taking advantage of the cloud to configure, deploy and manage them securely and at scale.

 Azure IoT Suite: Connected Factory available

 Now available, the Connected Factory preconfigured solution from Azure IoT Suite helps accelerate your journey to Industrie 4.0—the fourth industrial revolution.
-Connected Factory lets you monitor physical processes within connected cyber-physical systems and create a digital twin of the physical world for decentralized decision-making.
+Connected Factory lets you monitor physical processes within connected cyber-physical systems and create a digital twin of the physical world for decentralisd decision-making.
 For more information, visit the Internet of Things blog.